macaodha/batdetect2/README.md

 ### Try the model
 Click [here](https://colab.research.google.com/github/macaodha/batdetect2/blob/master/batdetect2_notebook.ipynb) to run the model using Google Colab.
 You can also run this notebook locally.

 ### Running the model on your own data
 After following the above steps to install the code you can run the model on your own data by opening the command line where the code is located and typing:
 `python run_batdetect.py AUDIO_DIR ANN_DIR DETECTION_THRESHOLD`
 e.g.
 `python run_batdetect.py example_data/audio/ example_data/anns/ 0.3`

 `AUDIO_DIR` is the path on your computer to the audio wav files of interest.
 `ANN_DIR` is the path on your computer where the model predictions will be saved.
 The model will output both `.csv` and `.json` results for each audio file.
 `DETECTION_THRESHOLD` is a number between 0 and 1 specifying the cut-off threshold applied to the calls.
-A smaller number will result in more calls detected, but with the chance of introducing more mistake.
+A smaller number will result in more calls detected, but with the chance of introducing more mistakes.

 There are also optional arguments, e.g. you can request that the model outputs features (i.e. estimated call parameters) such as duration, max_frequency, etc. by setting the flag `--spec_features`.
 These will be saved as `*_spec_features.csv` files:
 `python run_batdetect.py example_data/audio/ example_data/anns/ 0.3 --spec_features`

 You can also specify which model to use by setting the `--model_path` argument.
 If not specified, it will default to using a model trained on UK data.

+### Training the model on your own data
+Take a look at the steps outlined in fintuning readme [here](bat_detect/finetune/readme.md) for a description of how to train your own model.

 ### Data and annotations